Bemmu/menuquest/README.md

 It is a **dangerous journey**, but victory **is** possible. *Or at least happiness.*

-*Bad can be good when logic fails.*
+*Infractions can be good when logic fails.*

 "So I heard menus are the most annoying part to program in a game.
 So I made...
 MENU QUEST" --the adored creator of the game in his speech on stage in front of millions of screaming fans